PETER J. BADDOO

 NEWS

-08/22: I visited the AI Institute in Dynamic Systems at the University of Washington
+08/22: Visit to the AI Institute in Dynamic Systems at the University of Washington

-07/22: I visited the Woods Hole GFD Program
+07/22: Participated in the Woods Hole GFD Program

-06/22: I gave talks at USNC/TAM, CAvid, Osaka University, and Ghana Numerical Analysis
+06/22: Talks given at USNC/TAM, CAvid, Osaka University, and Ghana Numerical Analysis

-05/22: I won a Community Building award at MIT Math
+05/22: Peter won a Community Building award at MIT Math

-05/22: I gave two guest lectures in Gil Strang’s course on machine learning
+05/22: Peter gave two guest lectures in Gil Strang’s course on machine learning

-04/22: Our paper on kernel learning for dynamical systems was published in PRSA
+04/22: A joint paper on kernel learning for dynamical systems was published in PRSA